The #1 king of all things that need a revolution in brand communications is BRANDS USING BLOCK CAPS.

 3. It takes up to 33% longer to read block caps.

 Have you ever seen closed captions in ALL CAPS?
 No, you have not.
-Because CC are meant to be read at speed.
+Because closed captions are meant to be read at speed.
 And you know what takes a long time to read?
 CAPITALIZED WORDS.
 This is because, as I mentioned, text isn’t a design element.
 It’s a written language.
 And when we read the letters that make words, we are not reading the letters themselves.
 We are reading the empty space around the letters.
 The shape contrast of capitalized letters takes a lot longer to read and decipher meaning.
 33% longer, in fact.

 So if you’re making a 15 second Facebook Ad (money to create, money to push out to the audience) you need your audience to take in your message and engage with the content.
 You can say more in less time if you properly treat the text in your video (and the descriptions & headlines) with the laws of that written language.
 For English, these are: